Here are some tips to help you prepare your entry for The PIEoneer Awards:

 - Include relevant testimonials and feedback to give broader context to your work and demonstrate your impact.

 - Don't go over the word limit - anything over 250 words per question won't be read.

 - Only enter three categories per organisation.

 - When completing your entry form(s), please be aware that formatting from Word won't transfer onto the online form.
-If you prefer to prepare your entry offline and then copy and paste your answers into the online form, we suggest you do this as plain text in e.g. TextEdit or Notepad.
+If you prefer to prepare your entry offline and then copy and paste your answers into the online form, we suggest you do this using plain text from either TextEdit or Notepad.

 This is how the scoring works: